 When thinking about privacy & security for your devices that connect to the internet or the data you generate while you’re online, it’s important to understand that a single solution doesn’t exist, nor will it ever.

-With a little knowledge and a few tools we can be safe on a public wifi network while reviewing intimate finance or health documents.
-We can do research unhinged by social norms or taboos and perform journalism without fear of repercussion.
+With a little knowledge and a few tools we can be 100 time safer on a public wifi network while reviewing intimate finance or health documents.
+We can do research unhinged by social norms or taboos and journalism without fear of repercussion.
 Identity Thieves can remain at arms length, unable to use the most basic tactics.

 Layer 0 (Network Security)

-Your network security can be the achilles heel of your entire stack.
-If the data you send is over a compromised network, then it doesn’t matter how strong your password, or how private your browser is.
+Your network security can be the single point of failure for your entire Privacy and Security Posture.
+If the data you transmit is over a compromised network, then it doesn’t matter how strong your password is, or how private your browser may be.

-This protects you by hiding your IP Address from websites you connect to, hides your Geo-Location by IP Address, and encrypts your traffic so anyone on the same network as you (hackers, ISPs) can’t see what websites you’re visiting.
+A VPN protects you by hiding your IP Address from websites you connect to, which hides your Geo-Location by IP Address, and encrypts your traffic so anyone on the same network as you (hackers, ISPs, Govt.) can’t see what websites you’re visiting.
+This also helps you remain anonymous on the websites you connect to, but only if it’s the only information you’re providing them.

 TOR will be mentioned more than once as it is actually a few different things.
 At the network level, TOR uses Onion Routing to route your traffic over an encrypted connection across random relays, potentially around the world.
 This is probably the most secure and anonymous routing protocol in existence.
 Not only is your IP Address hidden by 1 proxy like a VPN, but is encrypted independently across 3 or more proxies chosen at random.